roycewilliams/iana-whois-conf/README.md

 This generates output in `whois.conf` and `jwhois.conf`-compatible syntax.

+3. Optionally run `get-whois-ips.sh`

+This bonus script builds a current list of IPs used by the WHOIS servers (so that you can add them to outbound IP whitelists on your firewall, etc.)

-3. Set baseline files as needed.
+4. Set baseline files as needed.

 These *scripts* do not presume to know when you want to set your baseline files.
 You can set them in buld with `./set-baselines.sh`.